GridTools/gridtools/docs_src/manuals/introduction/introduction.rst

 Using GridTools
 ---------------

-|GT| uses CMake as build system.
+|GT| uses CMake as its build system.
 CMake offers two ways of using a CMake-managed project: from an installation
 or using FetchContent to pull in a dependency on the fly. |GT| supports both ways.

 .. _installation: